The Army Special Forces are more commonly known as the “Green Berets.”

 If selected, soldiers will attend the Special Forces Qualification Course (SFQC) at Fort Bragg, North Carolina.
 Once they graduate they are assigned a Special Forces Military Occupational Specialty (MOS).
 They go to foreign language training in for one of 14 foreign languages.

 The SFQC is a conduit for soldiers to join a Special Forces Detachment Team- Alpha or “A-Team.”
 From here they conduct SF missions worldwide.
 The SFQC is forever evolving, making sure that Green Berets can operate the multidimensional, complex world where they live and operate.

-The six phase course has 65 weeks of training for all SF officers and enlisted soldiers.
-There is an additional 36 weeks of medical training for SF medical sergeants.
+The six-phase course has 65 weeks of training for all SF officers and enlisted soldiers.
+There are an additional 36 weeks of medical training for SF medical sergeants.
 Phase 1 is an introduction to unconventional warfare.
 This includes training on SF principle tasks: Mission command, land navigation, history of SF, adaptive leadership, methods of instruction and physical training.